Skip to main content

 Because there is no single organization that governs international plastic surgeons, surgical facilities, and postoperative care, those physicians and centers performing cosmetic surgery abroad are not held to the same high, meticulous, and consistent standards of those in the United States.
 With that said, there is also no formal way of confirming the claims of physician training, facility accreditation, postoperative care, safety standards, and sterility measures made by those advertising internationally.

-Specifically, surgeons and anesthesiologists trained abroad do not undergo the same standardized education and surgical training requirements as those in the United States (click to learn about Selecting a Plastic Surgeon).
-Additionally, the facilities where surgery is performed abroad may not be held to the same standards as those accredited in the United States (click to learn about Selecting a Surgical Facility).
+Specifically, surgeons and anesthesiologists trained abroad do not undergo the same standardized education and surgical training requirements as those in the United States.
+Additionally, the facilities where surgery is performed abroad may not be held to the same standards as those accredited in the United States.
 Most alarmingly, however, is the possible lack of ancillary departments, intensive care units, properly screened blood products, and medical services available for handling intraoperative or postoperative emergencies, should they arise.
 Finally, given the nature of medical tourism, routine follow-up and evaluation and treatment of potential postoperative complications are not possible once the patient returns to the United States.

 Legal and Ethical Issues